duzixsiansheng/FaceDetectAPP/README.md

 # FaceDetectAPP
-There are too many files in it, so I only upload important files Using Android Studio
+There are too many files in it, so I only upload important files.

+Using Android Studio